0marSalah/alx-portfolio-back/README.md

 ## installing dependecies Using yarn (recommended)
 1- yarn | npm i

-The main idea of the project is manage Task Manager with capbility add tasks to projects and tasks without project assign to user
+The main idea of the project is Task Manager with capbility add tasks to projects and tasks without project assign to user
 # USER HANDLER
 ## Table of Contents
 - [Signup](#signup)